Our Big Event

 Some residents will have the confidence, motivation and resources to just get on with it, as long as you have created the following conditions:

-Other residents will need more support and handholding.
-If additional resources aren’t put into a play street scheme to support them, it may only be the most confident and well-resourced streets who make it a success.
+Others will need more support and handholding.
+If additional resources aren’t in place, it may only be the most confident and well-resourced streets who can benefit.

 All children and communities need support and resources but especially those who are most disadvantaged.
-In areas where extra support has been provided on the ground, play streets have been really successful amongst all demographics.
-For case studies and guidance of how to do this, read our toolkit.
+In areas where extra support has been provided on the ground, play streets have been really successful and diverse.
+For case studies and guidance see this toolkit.

 Sometimes some additional support is provided by the council, via a community focussed team, but often it’s provided by a partner community organisation or an activator, as in Bristol.

-We have lots more detail on the types of support and who provides it on our supporting others to do play streets page.
+Find more on the types of support and who provides it on our supporting others to do play streets page.